 Feronian voidfarers are frequently rough and tumble; those who will get into the bowels of a ship to keep her running with nothing but a toothbrush, some canvas, and a few spare bolts.
 Feronian ingenuity is frequently unmatched.
 When a ship is in bad shape and damage control is the foremost imperative, a captain will rarely regret having Feronian voidfarers aboard her ship.

-As previously mentioned, the Feronian Guard’s marine corps are fearsome in any voidborne environment.
+As mentioned, the Feronian Guard’s marine corps are fearsome in any voidborne environment.
 They see themselves as brothers and sisters united in labor and toil, of which combat is just another stripe.
 Feronian mercenaries and pirates are often retired marines, and these hardened warriors lead productive lives among the stars, sometimes excelling in their endeavors with very little.